 |Daily Temporary Permit||$5.00|

 Parking permits are to be displayed from the front rearview mirror.
-The permit may be transferred to any vehicle as long as the permit is registered to that vehicle and the permit holder must be a current student or employee of the University.
+The permit may be transferred to another vehicle as long as that vehicle is registered to the permit holder and is a current student or employee of the University.
 Up to 3 vehicles may be registerd to one permit but all the vehicles must be operated by the owner of the permit.
 Only one parking permit will be issued upon payment of the registration fee.
 It is the responsibility of the permit holder to ensure that the permit is properly displayed at all times.

 Improperly displayed permits subject the vehicle to a $5.00 fine.
 A registered permit holder who forgets their parking permit for a day, will be issued one (1) free temporary permit per semester.
 Any additional permits needed within that semester will be charged $5.00.